rubrikinc/terraform-provider-polaris/docs/resources/aws_cnp_account_attachments.md

 The `aws_cnp_account_attachments` resource attaches AWS instance profiles and AWS roles to an RSC cloud account.

--> **Note:** The `features` field takes only the feature names and not the permission groups associated with the features.
+-> **Note:** Permission groups for each feature are read from the cloud account managed by `polaris_aws_cnp_account` when artifacts are registered.
+The `features` field is retained for backwards compatibility and is deprecated.

 ## Example Usage